VisionandCognition/NHP-TemplateScripts/README.md

 <br>

-## Step 9: Generate flatmaps through Freesurfer tools
+## Step 9: Generate Flatmaps through Freesurfer tools
 After generating the freesurfer compatible surfaces in step 8, it's possible to generate flatmaps based on these surfaces.
 We found that it requires a fair bit of polishing and that there's no one-size-fits-all approach.
 Here is an outline of our workflow: